charlesLoder/havarotjs/README.md

 #### Word.text

-Returns a string that has been properly trimmed, built up from the `.text` of its constituent parts.
+Returns a string that has been properly trimmed from `.original`.

 ```typescript
 import { Text } from "havarotjs";